 With rave reviews from Amanda, Nicole, and Jamie, I wasn’t too worried.
 And the pie turned out well, though it was a little on the sweet side.
 Todd loved it, though I could have done a better job on the crust.

 One final note about the raw eggs.
 If you are worried about using raw eggs, use pasteurized eggs.
 They’re pretty easy to find these days.

-4 large eggs, room temperature (pastuerized eggs are an option)
+- 4 large eggs, room temperature (pasteurized eggs are an option)

 - Have ready a fully baked pie crust.

 - Beat sugar and butter for 10 to 15 minutes using the whisk attachment of a stand mixer.
 The goal is to make it less grainy.
 Even after 15 minutes, mine was still slightly grainy, but it smoothed out after adding the eggs.

 - Beat in the chocolate and vanilla, then add two of the eggs and beat for another 5 minutes.
 Add two more eggs and beat for 5 minutes.
 Pour into cooled pie crust.
 Chill 2 hours or until firm.
 Before serving, top with whipped cream and a little grated chocolate.